Program Advisors

 To pursue the MSMC Graduate Certificate, you will need to choose an advisor from the list below.
 Your advisor will help you plan how you will complete the certificate, choose your elective for the program, and work with you to develop your practicum.
 If your MA or Ph.D. is in one of the departments listed below, please select an advisor from your department.
-If your MA or Ph.D. is not in one of the departments listed below, one of the MSMC directors can act as your advisor.
+If your MA or Ph.D. is not in one of the departments listed below, the MSMC director can act as your advisor.
 Click on the advisors’ names to see their bios.

 American Studies